prbaron/prbaron.github.com/_posts/blog/2013-07-20-my-new-website.md

 ---
 layout   : post
 category : blog
-tagline  : "My new website"
+tagline  : My new website
 ---

 This is my new website